emreYbs/emreYbs.github.io/picussecuritybootcamp.md

 ---

 # Work in progress
-## Welcome to my notes about a cybersecurity Bootcamp, namely "_Picus Security Bootcamp_", which  have attended recently.
+## Welcome to my notes about a cybersecurity Bootcamp, namely "_Picus Security Bootcamp_", which I have attended recently.

 - I will share my lecture notes, articles I have read, _as supplementary readings during Coursera Courses which we were supposed to complete,_ and provide them for you  _(for quick access)_